ISACA · Risk-Fund

 The IT Risk Fundamentals Certificate is explicitly positioned by ISACA as a pathway toward the Certified in Risk and Information Systems Control (CRISC) certification, one of the most valued and highest-paying IT certifications globally; CRISC holders report average salaries exceeding $150,000 annually.
 The foundational certificate itself strengthens candidacy for IT risk roles that typically command salaries in the $85,000–$120,000 range, depending on geography and experience level.
 Demand for IT risk professionals continues to grow as organizations face increasing regulatory requirements, cyber threats, and digital transformation risks.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 616 questions.

 Explanation